The Process

 Contract

-We will both sign a contract outlining price, timeline, and expectations.
-I will collect a down payment through Paypal or Venmo, and you’ll send me your manuscript in Microsoft Word, Scrivener, or Google Docs.
+We will agree to a contract through email outlining price, timeline, and expectations when you book your appointment.
+Along with that, I’ll collect a deposit through PayPal or Venmo, which is refundable until 2 weeks before your appointment date.
+The evening before or morning of your appointment, you’ll send me your manuscript in Microsoft Word or Google Docs.

 Editing

-Depending on what you decide to have me do, I’ll have your manuscript for 1-3 weeks.
+Depending on the length of your manuscript and the type of edit, I’ll have your manuscript for 1-4 weeks.
 (For more on the different services I offer, see Services and Pricing.)

 If I have any questions or big concerns during editing, I’ll contact you for clarification or for a heads-up on any major changes I’m suggesting.
 I try to be thorough and clear in my comments and edits.